slowy07/quantum_computing/README.md

 - ``QuantumCircuit.h(0)``

-    A handmard gate (h) on qubit 0, which puts it into a superposition state
+    A hadamard gate (h) on qubit 0, which puts it into a superposition state

 - ``QuantumCircuit.cx(0, 1)``